edhaynes/rhel10_imagemode/README.md

 If you're running this in a home lab I'd recommend using a bridged network connection so it gets a local IP address you can connect to PHP and Nginx servers your image is running.

 # Prepping for Ansible
-We are going to do some lifecycle events with ansible playbooks, so update the inventory.yml file to reflect the ip addr of your VM and also the location of your private ssh key.
+We are going to do some lifecycle events with ansible playbooks, so update the **inventory.yml** file to reflect the ip addr of your VM and also the location of your private ssh key.
 You put the public ssh key into the config.json before you built, right?

 # Injecting repository credentials
 Updates to the system are done "atomically", you rebuild the original containerfile, bringing in any software updates and changes, and push it to your container registry with a new version number.
-You'll use ansible to do a "bootc switch" pointing to the new image, and reboot to get the updates.
+You'll use ansible to do a "**bootc switch**" pointing to the new image, and reboot to get the updates.
 In image mode RHEL you can also choose to roll back to a previous image.
 When this happens any changes to /var (user accounts & app data) persist across rollback but any config changes to /etc are discarded.

-A playbook "inject_creds.yml" is provided to update your booted image with your repository credentials.
+A playbook "**inject_creds.yml**" is provided to update your booted image with your repository credentials.
 One thing that initially confused me was where to put quay auth credentials so that bootc switch command could access the repo.
-It turned out putting the credentials in "/etc/ostree/auth.json" did the trick.
+It turned out putting the credentials in "**/etc/ostree/auth.json**" did the trick.
 We are going to create robot credentials that only expose your desired repo on quay.io and encrypt them into ansible vault, so we can have a playbook that doesn't expose your quay credentials when you run it.

 Login to Quay.io, click your login name under "Users and Organizations", and you should see a list of your repositories.